ziwie0131/zi-weis-mcq-quiz-/README.md

   answer = input("Your answer: ")
   answer = answer.lower()
   if answer == "a":
     output = "Wrong.
-This is not subtraction." score -=1 elif answer == "b":
+This is not subtraction.
+Read carefully." score -=1 elif answer == "b":
     output = "Wrong.
-This is not multiplication." score -=1 elif answer == "c":
+This is not multiplication.Read carefully." score -=1 elif answer == "c":
     output = "Correct, that's right!"
     tracker =1
     score +=1
   elif answer == "d":
     output = "Wrong.
-This is not division." score -=1
+This is not division.Read carefully." score -=1
   else:
     output = "Please choose a, b, c or d only."